nikhilgautam96/Javascript/Notes/[9]Best_Practices_in_JS/[1]Avoid_memory_Leak/memoryLeak.md

     };
     person = 'Some random string';
     // the object referenced by person above will never be garbage collected.
+    // So is the case with global variables.
     ```

 4. `Unclosed WebSockets and Network Requests`